19 min read

 Duration: L-1A is initially granted for up to 3 years (1 year if establishing a new U.S. office) and can extend to 7 years maximum.
 L-1B can extend to 5 years maximum.
 Both categories allow dual intent, making them attractive for professionals pursuing permanent residence.

-Family Benefit: L-2 spouses can work in the U.S. without needing separate employment authorization, providing significant flexibility for families.
+Family Benefit: L-2 spouses can work in the U.S. without needing separate employment authorization, providing flexibility for families.

 Investor and Entrepreneur Pathways